 Disproportionately Need/Housing Problems.
-As per the HUD definition, a disproportionate need exists when any group has a housing need that is 10 percentage points or higher than the jurisdiction as a whole.
 Minority populations experience housing problems at differing rates, however, certain AMI brackets for Black/African American and Asian populations are affected at a higher rate than others:

 • Black/African American households, within the 30-50 percent and 50-80 percent AMI income tiers, and Asian households, within the 50-80 percent income tier experience, a disproportionate amount of housing problems compared to the jurisdiction as a whole.